rprador/rprador/differential_eqns/separation_variables.md

 $$ U(x,t) = \sum_{n=1}^{\infty} b_n e^{-n^2 \pi^2 kt/L^2} \sin\left(\frac{n\pi}{L}x\right) + U_0 + \frac{U_L - U_0}{L}x $$

 where we combine the steady state and transient solutions together.

+## Method of Eigenvalue Expansion for Time-dependent Inhomogeneities

+This method works similar to variation of parameters for ODEs.
+Here is a quick summary of how this method is performed:

+1) Solve the PDE as if it were homogenous, with homogenous boundary conditions and initial conditions.
+Let $X_n(x)$ be the eigenfunction determined from this step.

+2) Convert the homogenous solution to one that varies on a time-depedent coefficient:

+$$ sum_n C_n X_n(x) T(t) \ringrightarrow \sum_n d_n X_n(x) $$

+where $T(t)$ is the time-dependent solution from separation of variables and $d_n(t)$ are the now time-dependent coefficients of the eigenfunctions.

+3) a